 Roasting Radishes brings out their natural sweetness and takes only 15 minutes.
-Make these Roasted Radishes with Tahini Sauce as a side dish – you’ll LOVE them!
+Make these Roasted Radishes with Tahini Sauce as a vegetable side dish - you'll LOVE them!

 A while ago we got a big bunch of radishes in our CSA share.
 I started adding a few slices of radishes to our salad, and as garnish to our main dishes, but I realized there was no way we were going to get through all the radishes by doing that.

 So I turned the radishes into a side dish by roasting them.
 It was a great way to use up all the radishes, and it took all of 15 minutes, and that includes making the delicious tahini sauce.

 Yes!
 You can roast radishes.
 While most often served as a garnish or as part of a salad, radishes are delicious when cooked, just like most root vegetables.
 Roasting until the bottoms are golden brown is my favorite way to cook radishes.

 What do roasted radishes taste like?

 Roasted radishes reminded me of roasted turnips - makes sense, since they are actually very similar in texture!
 Roasting brought out the sweetness in the radishes and took away all off the bitterness.

 The garlicky tahini sauce that I drizzled on these roasted radishes is a creamy, zesty, lemony sauce that is vegan.
 That's right, no mayo or sour cream or anything.
 It's creaminess and richness comes from tahini, which is a paste made of ground up sesame seeds.
 Think of it like peanut butter but from sesame seeds instead of peanuts.